Anonymousmiccai/MFD-V2D/README.md

 `python train_video_flow_diffusion.py file`

-We already provide the pretrain weight of our registration network (LTMA) as a .pt file inside the models folder.
+We already provide the pretrain weight of our registration network (LTMA) as a .pth file inside the models folder.